Zorro is one of the most stable and robust development tools, and we're

 strange or even crash.
 This is not a Zorro bug - even if you're sure that it is so.
 Read

-under Troubleshooting how to fix errors and crashes of your script.
+under Troubleshooting how to fix your script when it

 If you need help, subscribe a